 - Opus Campus Composition Competition

-Students are encouraged to take part in local eisteddfods, music competitions and examinations.
-We have a large number of students sitting external examinations each year.
-Our students write the theory examinations by the Associated Board of the Royal Schools of Music (ABRSM) and play the practical examinations from either the ABRSM or the Trinity College of London.
-These two bodies give UCAS credits that can be used when a student applies to an overseas University or College.
+Students are encouraged to take part in eisteddfods, music competitions, and external examinations.
+Our students write the theory examinations by the Associated Board of the Royal Schools of Music (ABRSM) and play either the ABRSM, the Trinity College of London, or Rockschool practical examinations.
+(UCAS credits awarded by the ABRSM and Trinity College London can be used when a student applies to an overseas university or college.)